Louis Jadot - Duc de Magenta Chassagne-Montrachet 1er Cru Morgeot Clos de la Chapelle (Monopole) 2019

 Nose

-Aromas of crisp pear, peach, fresh pastry, and honeycomb
+Aromas of crisp pear, peach, fresh pastries, and honeycomb

-Elegantly textured and youthful, with fabulous tension and racy acidity.
+Elegantly textured and youthful, with fabulous structure and a crisp acidity

 Serve